Sinkhorn Distributionally Robust Optimization: Introduction

-Sinkhorn distance~\citep{cuturi2013sinkhorn} is proposed to improve the computational complexity of Wasserstein distance by regularizing the original mass transportation problem with relative entropy penalty on the transport mapping.
-In particular, this distance can be computed from its dual form by optimizing two blocks of decision variables alternatively, which only requires simple matrix-vector products and therefore significantly improves the computation speed~\citep{Computational19}.
-Such an approach first aroused in the areas of economics and survey statistics~\citep{kruithof1937telefoonverkeersrekening, yule1912methods, deming1940least, bacharach1965estimating}, and its convergence analysis is attributed to the mathematician Sinkhorn~\citep{sinkhorn1964relationship}, which gives the name of Sinkhorn distance.
-A recent work~\citep{Altschuler17} further designs an accelerated algorithm to compute Sinkhorn distance in near-linear time.
-Using Sinkhorn distance other than Wasserstein distance has been demonstrated to be beneficial because of lower computational cost in various applications, including domain adaptations~\citep{courty2014domain2, courty2016optimal,courty2017joint}, generative modeling~\citep{Aude18a,petzka2018on,luise2018differential,patrini2020sinkhorn}, dimensionality reduction~\citep{lin2020projection2, wang2020twosample, wang2020kerneltwosample, Riemannianhuang21}, etc. To the best of our knowledge, the study of Sinkhorn distance for distributionally robust optimization is new in the literature.
+\textit{On Sinkhorn distance.} Sinkhorn distance \citep{cuturi2013sinkhorn} was proposed to improve the computational complexity of Wasserstein distance, by regularizing the original mass transportation problem with relative entropy penalty on the transport plan.
+It has been demonstrated to be beneficial because of lower computational cost in various applications, including domain adaptations~\citep{courty2014domain2, courty2016optimal,courty2017joint}, generative modeling~\citep{Aude18a,petzka2018on,luise2018differential,patrini2020sinkhorn}, dimension reduction~\citep{lin2020projection2, wang2020kerneltwosample, Riemannianhuang21}, etc. In particular, this distance can be computed from its dual form by optimizing two blocks of decision variables alternatively, which only requires simple matrix-vector products and therefore significantly improves the computation speed~\citep{Computational19, mensch2020online, lin2022efficiency, Altschuler17}.
+Such an approach first arises in economics and survey statistics~\citep{kruithof1937telefoonverkeersrekening, yule1912methods, deming1940least, bacharach1965estimating}, and its convergence analysis is attributed to the mathematician Sinkhorn~\citep{sinkhorn1964relationship}, which gives the name of Sinkhorn distance. \Jie{Computing the Sinkhorn distance between a discrete distribution and an arbitrary distribution can be reformulated as a stochastic optimization problem with a log-sum-exp–type loss function~\citep[Section~5.4]{Computational19}.
+For Sinkhorn DRO, the dual objective takes the form of an expectation involving the logarithm of a conditional expectation of an exponential function.
+When the inner expectation is over a discrete distribution, the problem retains a similar structure and can be effectively addressed using standard stochastic optimization techniques.
+In the case of general (non-discrete) distributions, the formulation becomes more challenging to solve, primarily due to the difficulty of obtaining unbiased (sub)gradient estimators.}